Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Method

 To evaluate the performance of the rule-based classification, we examined and annotated 328,657 swath profiles of 553 time series randomly drawn from all 15,606 available time series.
 This benchmark data set is part of the data corpus provided with this publication.
 We used two validation strategies, single event classification evaluation and time series evaluation.

-For single event evaluation, the ground-truth event labels in the benchmark dataset are compared against the labels predicted by the rule-based classifier using a confusion matrix, from which class-wise Precision, Recall, and F1-scores are derived, as well as overall and grouped macro averaged scores.
+For single event evaluation, the ground-truth event labels in the benchmark data set are compared against the labels predicted by the rule-based classifier using a confusion matrix, from which class-wise Precision, Recall, and F1-scores are derived, as well as overall and grouped macro averaged scores.

 To complement these point wise scores with a sequence sensitive metric, we compute the edit similarity score.
 Edit similarity is defined as the normalized Levenshtein distance \citep{levenshtein1966binary} between the ground-truth and predicted label sequences, which we chose due to different sequence lengths of the time series: